-Maybe you’ve ran into the following paradox: How do I get a credit card with less than stellar credit (or no credit) if I need a credit card to improve my credit?
-You’re in luck because secured credit cards break this cycle.
-They can help lay a more solid credit foundation or resurface a sinking score.
-And no worries, it looks just like a regular credit card, so no one else will know that it’s secured but you (and the issuing lender).
+Maybe you’ve run into the following paradox: How do I get a credit card with less-than-perfect credit (or no credit) if I need a credit card to build my credit?
+You’re in luck because secured credit cards break this cycle!
+They’re one of the best credit-building credit cards because they can help lay a more solid credit foundation or resurface a sinking score.

 Here at Space Coast Credit Union, we’re dedicated to helping our members in any way we can.
 We offer a Visa® Secured credit card